Bennykillua/Getting-started-in-Technical-Writing/README.md

 ## How to contribute?

-Before making any contributions, please first read our [Code of Conduct and the Contributing Guidelines](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/CONTRIBUTING.md).
+Before making any contributions, please take a look at our [Code of Conduct and the Contributing Guidelines](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/CONTRIBUTING.md).

 Learn how to make a [contribution](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contribute%20by%20Forking.md) to this repo.